-Mani insist on giving the protagonist a face and a biography they can relate to.
-He wants to know her income, and assumes that she paid social security her whole life.
-Filing the blanks in Hannah’s story and injecting insights based on his experience helps him create a context he can relate to and understand.
+Manny insists on giving the protagonist in the scenario a face and a biography he can relate to.
+He wants to know her income and assumes that she has paid social security her whole life.
+Filling in the blanks in Hanna’s story and injecting his own insights, based on his personal experiences, helps him create a context he can relate to and understand.
 This type of narrative production was common among our participants.
-James et al. (1998) found that when older adults discuss life events, they shift their conversational goals from the concise exchange of information to an emphasis on personal narratives.
-This, we assume helps the participants find significance and relevance in the scenario, and helps them convert an abstract procedure into a concrete one.
+James et al. (1998) found that when older adults discuss life events, they often shift their conversational goals from the concise exchange of information to an emphasis on personal narratives.
+We assume that this approach helped the participants find significance and relevance in their assigned scenario, and helped them convert an abstract procedure into a concrete one.

-Fannie is a 77 years old, female responded:
+Fannie, a 77-year-old, female was also asked to determine whether Hanna qualified for a live-in housekeeper.

-“Listen, there is a lot of stuff to go through here…lots of options to choose from and it is impossible to go over everything.
-It says here “personal service”.
+Fannie: “Listen, there is a lot of stuff to go through here…lots of options to choose from and it is impossible to go over everything.
+It says here ‘personal service.’
 I want to try that option…I can’t tell a thing from this form [a long silence].
 I feel like I should get up and go over there myself.
 I will sit there, take a number, wait my turn, and they would tell me to come back tomorrow.
 I will demand to see the supervisor and I will tell her my whole story.
-I will tell them how crippled people feel, and they will understand how Hanna (the protagonist) feels.
-I need to see them face to face to convince them that [she] broke her hip and needs help…It is not simple at all knowing your rights.
-They should look us in the eye and tell us what help we deserve [she looks at the toolbar…starts reading out loud and says: ”I’m done.
-It’s enough”
+I will tell them how crippled people feel, and they will understand how ‘Hanna’ feels.
+I need to see them face-to-face to convince them that [she] broke her hip and needs help…It is not simple at all knowing your rights.
+They should look us in the eye and tell us what help we deserve.”
+[She looks at the toolbar…starts reading out loud and says: “I’m done.
+It’s enough.”

-Fannie feels sympathy for Hannah.
+Fannie feels sympathy for Hanna.
 She empathizes with her and is willing to be her advocate.
-She does so by creating a biography for Hannah as she imagines the troubles Hanna must face.
-Narrative production thus refers to creating a story as a means of creating a context.
-A story has a coherent structure with a beginning, middle and end and, most importantly, has an underlying theme or purpose.
-In contrast to the abstract wording on the website, a narrative is both concrete and unique.
-The participants’ tendency to fill-in missing details based on their own life experience was meant to create coherence in the stories.
-And so, it is possible that the frequent use of what, at first glance seems to be, redundant information may not reflect insensitivity to efficiency of communication, but rather a general preference for a communicative strategy other than the one imagined by the website designers.
-In this respect, the protagonists behave in a goal-directed manner in the sense that they seek ways to convey the protagonist’s predicament to an official figure either in a letter, telephone or face-to-face.
-When they look for the title ‘contact us’ they are looking for a way to write their grievances in a lengthy letter to justify their claims.
-Moreover, this strategy demonstrates the language strengths that characterize old age.
-Research shows that elderly individuals have a very developed ability to create meaningful dialogue and to tell stories (Kamper & Kemptes, 1998; Young, 2010; Mergler & Goldstein, 1985; Guendouzi, Loncke & Williams, 2011).
-When compared to young participants, elderly participants are better at understanding stories with complex structures, “thickening plots” and detailed descriptions of character motivations, behaviors, and implications of these behaviors (Loncke & Williams, 2011)
+She does so by creating a biography for Hanna as she imagines the troubles Hanna must face.
+By devising a story to create a context, Fannie engages in narrative production.
+A story has a coherent structure with a beginning, middle, and end and, most importantly, has an underlying theme or purpose.
+In contrast to the website’s abstract wording, a narrative is both concrete and unique.
+The participants’ tendency to fill-in missing details based on their own life experience seems to help them to create coherence in the stories.
+If so, frequent use of what ostensibly seems to be redundant information may not reflect insensitivity to communication efficiency, but rather a general preference for a communication strategy other than the one imagined by the website designers.

+The study participants, in this respect, behave in a goal-directed manner in that they seek ways to convey the protagonist’s predicament to an official figure in a letter, by telephone, or face-to-face.
+When they look for the phrase “Contact us,” they are seeking a way to write their grievances in a lengthy letter to justify their claims.
+Moreover, this strategy demonstrates the language strengths that characterize older age.
+Research shows that older adults have a highly developed ability to create meaningful dialogue and tell stories (Guendouzi, Loncke & Williams, 2011; Kamper & Kemptes, 1998; Young, 2010; Mergler & Goldstein, 1985).
+Compared to young participants, older adult participants are better at understanding stories with complex structures, “thickening plots,” and detailed descriptions of character motivations and behaviors and their implications (Loncke & Williams, 2011).